I am a textile artist, researcher and writer.

-I am a textile artist, researcher, and writer.
-My urge to collect often forms the starting point of my work — whether it involves gathering images on my phone or stories from the past.
-From there, I translate this material into a textile object or an interactive situation.
-I am also interested in exploring the translation process itself: what changes, what gets lost, and what new (mental) images might emerge?
+My urge to collect often forms the starting point of my work — whether it’s historical records, images on my phone or physical materials.
+From there, I translate this material into textile objects or interactive situations.
+I am also interested in the translation process itself: what changes, what gets lost, and what new (mental) images might emerge?

 My texts on art and textiles have been published in, among others, Simulacrum, Metropolis M, and Locus—Journal for Cultural Sciences.
 I also work as a teacher and have previously worked as an exhibition and collection assistent at State of Concept and De Nederlandsche Bank.